kanglicheng/code-school/full-stack-project/README.md

 ## Project

 You will spend the next two weeks working full-time on your full-stack project Here are the important deadlines.
+Read the rest of this document before starting.

 * **W8D2**: Start work on your full-stack project after you finish A06
 * **W9D1**: [Culture Readings](#w9d1)